Rigidity of Frameworks Supported on Surfaces: Graph Theory

+The topic of frameworks constrained to surfaces is developed further in the sequel \cite{NOP2} where a combinatorial characterisation has been obtained for minimally rigid bar-joint framework on surfaces invariant under a \textit{singly} generated isometry group.
+These so-called type $1$ surfaces include the standard cone and torus, as well as surfaces of revolution and helicoids.

-\section{Graph theory.}
+\section{Graph Theory}

-The \textit{Henneberg 2 move}, or Henneberg edge-split move, is an operation $G \to G'$ on simple connected graphs in which a new vertex of degree 3 is introduced by breaking an edge $(v_i,v_j)$ into two edges $(v_i,w), (v_j,w)$ at a new vertex $w$ and adding an edge $(w,v_k)$ to some other vertex $v_k$ of $G$.
+The \textit{Henneberg 2 move} (see e.g \cite{GSS}) is an operation $G \to G'$ on simple connected graphs in which a new vertex of degree 3 is introduced by breaking an edge $v_iv_j$ into two edges $v_iw, v_jw$ at a new vertex $w$ and adding an edge $wv_k$ to some other vertex $v_k$ of $G$.
 The operation maps the set of independent graphs (for the plane) to itself and also preserves maximal independence.
-A key step in the standard proof of Laman's theorem is to show that if the independent graph $G$ has a minimally rigid generic framework realisation then so too does $G'$, and in Section 4 we pursue this in wider generality for Henneberg moves on \textit{frameworks} on smooth surfaces.
-However, for such steps to be sufficient we also need to know that the desired class of graphs can be derived inductively by such tractable moves or related moves.
-This is a purely graph theoretical issue and we now address this for Laman graphs, Laman plus one graphs and maximally independent graphs of type $2$.
+A key step in the standard proof of Laman's theorem is to show that if the independent graph $G$ has a minimally rigid generic framework realisation then so too does $G'$, and in Section \ref{sec:henmconf} we pursue this in wider generality for Henneberg moves on \textit{frameworks} on smooth surfaces.
+However, for such rigidity preservation arguments to be sufficient to characterise minimal rigidity we also need to know that the desired class of graphs can be derived inductively by such tractable moves or related moves.
+This is a purely graph theoretical issue and we now address this for Laman graphs (see Definition \ref{d:indptgraphs}(a)), Laman-plus-one graphs (Definition \ref{def:plusone}) and $(2,2)$-tight graphs (Definition \ref{d:indptgraphs}(b)).

-Recall that a \textit{Henneberg 1 move} or vertex addition move $G \to G'$ is the process of adding a degree two vertex with two new edges which are incident to any two distinct points of $G$.
+A \textit{Henneberg 1 move} (see e.g. \cite{GSS}) or vertex addition move $G \to G'$ is the process of adding a degree two vertex with two new edges which are incident to any two distinct points of $G$.

 \begin{prop} Every Laman graph $G$ arises from a sequence

 where $G_0 = K_2$, the complete graph on two vertices and where $G_k\to G_{k+1}$ is either a Henneberg $1$ move or a Henneberg $2$ move. \end{prop}